 Perfect UI myth

-There is no such thing as the 100% intuitive design, where users will know what to do from the get-go.
-If some wanna-be UI genius tell you that the app must be designed in the way it doesn't need any guidance, ask him how he would feel driving the car for the first time without any instruction given prior whatsoever.
+There is no such thing as a 100% intuitive design, where users will know what to do from the get-go.
+If some wanna-be UI genius tells you that the app must be designed in a way it doesn't need any guidance, ask him how he would feel driving the car for the first time without any instruction given prior whatsoever.

 If your app is complex or creative (probably both), it will always present the user with the daunting challenge of learning the app.